Antimicrobial resistance: Pandemics, disinfectants and healthcare systems

-Increased antibiotic use during the COVID-19 pandemic may exacerbate this global health challenge.
+Increased antibiotic use during the early waves of the COVID-19 pandemic may exacerbate this global health challenge.
 Moreover, pandemic burdens on some healthcare systems may contribute to antibiotic-resistant infections.
-On the other hand, "increased hand hygiene, decreased international travel, and decreased elective hospital procedures may reduce AMR pathogen selection and spread in the short term".
-Disinfectants such as in various forms of use of alcohol-based hand sanitizers, and antiseptic hand wash may also have the potential to increase antimicrobial resistance.
-Extensive use of disinfectant can lead to mutations that induce antimicrobial resistance.
+The use of disinfectants such as alcohol-based hand sanitizers, and antiseptic hand wash may also have the potential to increase antimicrobial resistance.
+Extensive use of disinfectants can lead to mutations that induce antimicrobial resistance.
+On the other hand, "increased hand hygiene, decreased international travel, and decreased elective hospital procedures may have reduced AMR pathogen selection and spread in the short term" during the COVID-19 pandemic.